Education and Schools in Israel

 Public education in Israel

-Israel provides free and compulsory elementary education for all children aged between five and 15 years old.
+Israel provides free and compulsory elementary education for all children up to the age of 18 years.
 Tuition is free; however, textbooks and school supplies usually need to be purchased.
 Other fees are generally required for extra-curricular activities, such as school trips, English lessons and parties.

 Private education in Israel